pcl3dv/LoopSparseGS/README.md

 ## Acknowledgement

-This work is inspired by [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [FSGS](https://github.com/VITA-Group/FSGS).
+This work was inspired by [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [FSGS](https://github.com/VITA-Group/FSGS).
 Thanks for their great projects.

 ## Citation